Argentine stocks jump amid global market surge

 "The global market gains spurred by the bailout of Citigroup helped extend the MerVal's strong rebound, particularly in energy-related shares," said Claudio Szlaien, an analyst at Marlon Recursos Financieros.

-Shares in Brazil's Petrobras APBR.BA (PETR4.SA: Cotización) jumped 19.2 percent to 34.10 pesos a share in Buenos Aires, while Tenaris TENA.BA TS.N, a maker of steel tubes for the energy industry, gained 18.4 percent to end at 34.65 pesos.
+Shares in Brazil's Petrobras APBR.BA (PETR4.SA) jumped 19.2 percent to 34.10 pesos a share in Buenos Aires, while Tenaris TENA.BA TS.N, a maker of steel tubes for the energy industry, gained 18.4 percent to end at 34.65 pesos.

 The two companies make up nearly one-third of the MerVal index.